KelwinTan/LW-BNSC/ReadMe.md

 - User Registration and Login are successful.

-Hopefully could have more time to develop this web, but I am currently having my exams.
+Hopefully, I could have more time to develop this web, but I am currently having my exams.
 Thank You.